 - Salt and pepper for seasoning

 Pre-heat a frying pan over medium heat.
-Add some olive oil, then add your onions.
+Add you olive oil, then add your chopped onion.
 Fry for about 1-2 minutes, then add your garlic.
-Fry your onions and garlic for another minute until translucent.
+Fry your onions and garlic for another minute until cooked and translucent.
 Turn the heat off and set aside.

-- Set up a food processor with the blade attachment and add your sweated onions and garlic, your lentils, flour, breadcrumbs, chia seed mixture, coriander, cumin, paprika and season generously with salt and pepper.
-Blend until 80% bonded.
-So not completely smooth, just a little bit coarse.
+Set up a food processor with the blade attachment and add your sweated onions and garlic, your lentils, flour, breadcrumbs, your egg, coriander, cumin, paprika, salt and pepper.
+Blend until 80% bonded, where the mixture is not completely smooth, but just a little bit course.

-- Get a bowl of water and lightly wet your hands.
-Use your moist hands to roll your lentil mixture into balls.
-Place your lentil meatballs on a tray lined with baking paper (they are quit delicate and soft so be careful).
+Get a bowl of water and lightly wet your hands.
+Use your moist hands to roll your lentil mixture into golf ball sized balls.
+Place your lentil meatballs on a tray lined with baking paper.

-- Bake in the oven for 20 minutes at 190 degrees C.
+Bake in your pre-heated oven for 20 minutes.

-Pre-heat a pot or a frying pan over medium-high heat.
-Add some olive oil, then add your garlic.
-Fry the garlic for about half a minute, then add your tinned crushed tomatoes.
+Whilst the lentil balls are cooking, pre-heat a pot or a frying pan over medium-high heat.
+Add the olive oil and your garlic.
+Fry the garlic for about half a minute then add your tinned crushed tomatoes.